 I am interested in social behavior and social cognition from an evolutionary perspective.
 My research on social cognition in primates focuses on the cognitive abilities that underlie social behavior.
 Specifically, I look at how dominance and family relationships structure primate social groups and then ask what do the members of these groups know about this structure?
 Ultimately, I am interested in the causal connections between sociality and cognition.
 I am also interested in vocal communication, primarily as it relates to other social behaviors.
 How do vocalizations mediate social interactions?
 What social factors might favor larger vocal repertoires?
-Much of my research addresses sexual selection, looking at how primates assess competitors and potential mates.
-Recently, I have become interested in hormone-behavior interactions.
-I use non-invasive hormone sampling as a way to both measure the physiological consequences of behavior and to assess potential determinants of behavior.
-Finally, I am interested in the ways that ecology shapes social systems and behaviors.
+Finally, much of my research addresses sexual selection, looking at how primates assess competitors and potential mates.

-My research addresses these questions in three types of free ranging primates: 1) baboons (members of the genus Papio) in Ethiopia and Botswana, 2) gelada monkeys (Theropithecus gelada) in Ethiopia, and 3) howler monkeys (members of the genus Alouatta) in Mexico.
+My research addresses these questions primarily in two types of free-ranging primates: 1) gelada monkeys (Theropithecus gelada) in Ethiopia, 2) capuchin monkeys (Cebus capucinus) in Costa Rica.
+I currently co-direct continuous research sites in both Ethiopia and Costa Rica.
 My research involves observation, vocal recordings, hormonal and genetic sampling, as well as playback experiments.

 I received a B.S. in Zoology and Conservation Biology from the University of Wisconsin in 1993.
 I received a Ph.D. in Evolutionary and Population Biology from Washington University in 2000.
 For my dissertation, I studied behavior and reproductive success in hybrid baboons in Ethiopia.
 I was a Postdoctoral Fellow at the University of Pennsylvania from 2001 to 2005 studying social behavior and cognition in baboons in Botswana.
 Since 2005, I have been co-director of the University of Michigan Gelada Research Project (UMGRP).